Meet the Cancer Alliance team

 Currently Damian is also the Chair of the Cancer Alliance for Lancashire; an alliance of all the organisations providing cancer care for a population of over 1.2Million people in Lancashire and South Cumbria.

-Dennis has worked in the NHS for 28 years, ten of those years at executive level, across areas such as commissioning, transformation, service redesign and improvement, clinical service management, performance and planning’, and commercial transformation.
+Denis has worked in the NHS for 28 years, ten of those years at executive level, across areas such as commissioning, transformation, service redesign and improvement, clinical service management, performance and planning’, and commercial transformation.

 He recently took up the appointment to the role of Chief Officer for Chorley and South Ribble CCG & Greater Preston CCG.
-Dennis is also a seasoned healthcare executive coaching leader, having worked with executive level clients within public and commercial sectors for several years.
+Denis is also a seasoned healthcare executive coaching leader, having worked with executive level clients within public and commercial sectors for several years.

 Neil Smith - Primary Care Lead